 - Panic to feeling pain

-Something that patient must know is that the placement of a tooth crown is not usually uncomfortable.
+Something that patients must know is that the placement of a tooth crown is not usually uncomfortable.

 However, patients are different from each other.
-Meaning is that a patient will use a temporary while the final crown is ready, being fabricated if is needed.
+This means that a patient will use a temporary while the final crown is ready, being fabricated if needed.

-If your crown is going to be made, you need to know that usually at the delivery visit, anesthetic won’t be necessary to place and to cement the tooth crown.
+If your crown is going to be made, you need to know that usually, an anesthetic won’t be necessary to place and cement the tooth crown at the delivery visit.